osonus/oson/README.md

 This library implements its own Java to/from Json processor, and provides a common interface to Google's Gson and Jackson's ObjectMapper.

-Just like annotation and lambda expressions make Java look like a functional language, these features make Oson as the most flexible choice of Java-Json processors.
+Just like annotation and lambda expressions make Java look like a functional language, these features make Oson as a flexible choice of Java-Json processors.

 ###*Oson Goals*
   * Convert arbitray Java Object to Json data and back